Amey-Thakur/DISTRIBUTED-COMPUTING-AND-DISTRIBUTED-COMPUTING-LAB/README.md

 **Connect:** [GitHub](https://github.com/Amey-Thakur) · [LinkedIn](https://www.linkedin.com/in/amey-thakur)

 ### Acknowledgments

+Grateful acknowledgment to [**S Hasan Rizvi**](https://github.com/rizvihasan) and [**Mega Satish**](https://github.com/msatmod) for their exceptional support, collaborative efforts, and the technical insights they shared during the development of the "A Comparative Study on Distributed File Systems" project.
+Working alongside them was a truly enriching experience - their technical expertise, dedication to exploring distributed architectures, and enthusiasm for innovation turned every challenge into a meaningful learning opportunity.
+Our shared curiosity and collaborative efforts in analyzing complex distributed storage solutions were essential to the project's success.
+Thank you, Hasan and Mega, for being such outstanding project partners and for all the knowledge and encouragement you shared along the way.

 Grateful acknowledgment to the faculty members of the Department of Computer Engineering at Terna Engineering College for their guidance in Distributed Computing.
 Their clear teaching and continued support helped develop a strong understanding of distributed systems and coordination paradigms.